backend-developers-ltd/ComputeHorde/README.md

 ## Validator

 To run a validator, first you need to [setup a trusted miner for cross-validation](/validator/README.md#setting-up-a-trusted-miner-for-cross-validation) and [provision S3 buckets for prompts and answers](/validator/README.md#provision-s3-buckets-for-prompts-and-answers) of LLM jobs.
+Your trusted miner needs to have A6000 GPU, and be configured to use it.
+The validator doesn't need A6000.

 **If you are upgrading** your validator to support LLM jobs, prepare a trusted miner and S3 buckets (find out how using the links above).
 Then, set the environment variables directly in the .env file of your validator instance and restart your validator: